Morgan279/tikv-website/content/docs/5.1/concepts/explore-tikv-features/cas.md

 ## Prerequisites

-Make sure that you have installed TiUP, jshell, download tikv-client JAR files, and start a TiKV cluster according to [TiKV in 5 Minutes](../../tikv-in-5-minutes).
+Make sure that you have installed TiUP, jshell, downloaded tikv-client JAR files, and started a TiKV cluster according to [TiKV in 5 Minutes](../../tikv-in-5-minutes).

 ## Verify CAS

-To verify whether CAS works, take the following steps.
+To verify whether CAS works, you can take the following steps.

 ### Step 1: Write the code to test CAS